AK-Homberger/NMEA2000-AIS-Gateway/README.md

 This repository shows how to build a gateway to read NMEA0183 AIS messages and transform them to NMEA2000 PGNs.

-**It is tested with Actisense NMEA-Reader and SignalK shows the position of the AIS targets.
-But currently Raymarine MFDs do not show the objects.
-Further tests are necessary to identfy the problem and fix the issue.**

-**Message 18, 24 and 19 (Class B) and 14 (Saftey) are working with a few changes now.
-Class A not.**

 If you need the opposite direction, then this might be of interest for you: https://github.com/ronzeiller/NMEA0183-AIS

 The purpose is to use an existing RS232 AIS receiver together with devices (e.g. MFD) that support only NMEA2000.